i-doit/knowledge-base/docs/en/idoit-managed/index.md

 ## Migration to i-doit managed

+## FAQ

-A database migration is currently not possible.
+-   A database migration is currently not possible.
+-   SSH access is not possible.
+-   The servers are located in Germany.